bergesinstitute/graf-method/book-5-unit-7.md

 *No hagas nada.
 No digas nada.*

-## Pronombres e imperativo
+## Pronombres e imperativo (pronouns and imperative)

-Cuando tenemos un caso afirmativo, los pronombres van al final del verbo:
+Cuando tenemos una oración afirmativa, los pronombres van al final del verbo.

+💂 When we have an affirmative sentence, the pronouns go at the end of the verb.

 *Llama a María.
 Llámala.*

 *Cuenta la historia a Carlos.
 Cuéntale la historia.
 Cuéntasela.*

-Cuando tenemos un caso negativo, los pronombres van antes del verbo:
+Cuando tenemos una oración negativa, los pronombres van antes del verbo.

+💂 When we have a negative sentence, the pronouns go before the verb.

 *No llames a María.
 No la llames.*